openbrewerydb/openbrewerydb/README.md

   - Generates contributor table with avatars and contribution types

 ### Workflow

 - `npm run workflow:maintain`
   - Comprehensive maintenance workflow that:
     1. Validates all CSV files
     2. Combines all CSV files
+    3. Creates unique IDs for each brewery
-    3. Splits back into individual state files
+    4. Splits back into individual state files
-    4. Creates JSON and SQL files
+    5. Creates JSON and SQL files
-    5. Updates README.md with latest statistics
+    6. Updates README.md with latest statistics
   - Run this after making any dataset updates

 ## 🤝 Contributing